datalad-handbook/book/docs/basics/101-107-summary.rst

 and experienced the concept of modular nesting datasets.

 * A published dataset can be installed with the :command:`datalad install` command:
   :command:`datalad install [--dataset PATH] --source PATH/URL PATH`.
+It can be installed "on its own", or within an existing dataset.

 * The command takes a location of an existing dataset (``--source``/``-s``), and a path to where you want the dataset to be installed.
 If you do not specify a path,